jacktan130802/old.jacktan130802.github.io/README.md

 Running https://jacktan130802.github.io/ will give errors as the python file **are absent**.
 To run the complete file, run the full zip file webapp folder (not uploaded as of now)
 <!-- copy paste exact link inside can already--!>

-# Steps
+# Step
   Now i will briefly *run you through how the product will run*
 <!--<span style ="color:red"> Now </span>-->